Newtownards

-Newtownards (/ˌnjuːtn̩ˈɑːrdz/) is a town in County Down, Northern Ireland.
+Newtownards (/ˌnjuːtn̩ˈɑːrdz/) referred to simply as Ards, is a town in County Down, Northern Ireland.
 It lies at the most northern tip of Strangford Lough, 10 miles (16 km) east of Belfast, on the Ards Peninsula.
 It is in the civil parish of Newtownards and the historic baronies of Ards Lower and Castlereagh Lower.
 Newtownards is in the Ards and North Down Borough.
 The population was 29,677 in the 2021 Census.

 History

 Irish settlement

 In 540 AD, St. Finian founded Movilla Abbey, a monastery, on a hill overlooking Strangford Lough about a mile northeast of present-day Newtownards town centre.
 "Movilla" (Magh Bhile) means "the plain of the sacred tree" in Irish, which suggests that the land had previously been a sacred pagan site.
 It became a significant Christian settlement – a centre for worship, study, mission and commercial trade, well known throughout Ireland.
 It was sacked by the Vikings sometime after AD 824, though survived for a thousand years as a monastic settlement (becoming part of the Augustinian Order in 1135), until the dissolution of the monasteries in 1542.

 The Normans conquered east Ulster in the 1170s, founding the Earldom of Ulster.
 Around 1226, they established a new town around Movilla, which became known as the "New Town of Blathewic", after the Irish territory of Uí Blathmhaic.
 A Dominican priory was built in 1244 by Walter de Burgh and was also dissolved in 1542.

 In 1572, both monasteries were burned by the Clannaboy O'Neills under Sir Brian McPhelim O'Neill to deny buildings to the English, who were attempting to colonize the Ards.
 After this the urban settlement at Movilla disappeared and the area around it became known as "Ballylisnevin" ("the town of Nevin's fort").